 We couldn’t wait for a gun rights organization that matched our approach to show up, so we created our own.
-Say hi at hello@opensourcedefense.org or @opensrcdefense on Twitter.
+Say hi at hello@opensourcedefense.com or @opensrcdefense on X.

-These ideas brought us together and the ones we work to express in everything we do.
+These ideas brought us together and are the ones we work to express in everything we do.
 Good values are ones that can help you make hard decisions.
 By definition that means not everyone will agree.
-And that’s ok, because it means we’re being clear, honest, and decisive.
+And that’s ok, because it means we’re being clear and decisive.

-This one’s simple: in 2023 if you’re not working for gun rights online, you’re not working for gun rights.
+This one’s simple: if you’re not working for gun rights online, you’re not working for gun rights.
 Everything we do is online-first.
 Not because this can all be won from a keyboard — it’ll take more than that — but because this issue boils down to building culture, and culture starts and spreads online.
-So that's the highest-leverage place to apply ourselves.
+So that's the highest-leverage place to work.

 Psychology is funny: people go with their friends' bad ideas all the time, but never with an enemy's good ideas.
 So we have no interest in being anyone’s enemy.
 We’ll always be civil, thoughtful, and downright friendly, no matter who we’re talking to.

 But we’re not coy about our beliefs.
-You can count on us to always make principled, hard-to-stop arguments that expansive gun rights are a fundamental human right.
+You can count on us to always make principled arguments that expansive gun rights are a fundamental human right.
 And you can count on us to be kind and approachable while we do it.

 People get applause for going on TV today and shouting that gun owners have blood on their hands.
 And gun owners sit there and take it, because they’re afraid to come out of the safe.
-Beyond its core logical problems, gun control is a police-first idea that has always criminalized the poor and powerless.
-So we think it’s incredibly important to make it safe for people to come out and say, “Hey, I believe in gun rights.
-I don’t belong in jail, and I’m a good person.”
+So we think it’s incredibly important to make it easier for people to come out and say, “Hey, I believe in gun rights.”

 To do that, we decouple guns from all the culture war baggage.
 Gun owners come from all political stripes, all walks of life, and all colors.
 To stereotype and criminalize them is not just lazy; it’s morally wrong.
-We work to be a group that you can be proud to be associated with.
-A group whose conduct everyone respects, even if they disagree with us.
+We work to be a group whose conduct everyone respects, even if they disagree with us.

 Yup, this one’s shamelessly cribbed from Jeff Bezos.
 In the gun world we often fixate on the past and what it means for the future.
 How things were pre-NFA, how some law or some news is the end of history.
 We don’t believe in the end of history, we think every day is the beginning of history.
-And we start fresh every day to make that history into what we want.
+And we start fresh every day to shape that history.

 We play to win, not to slow down losses.
 That means we’re long-run optimists — we’re doing this because we believe it can be done.
 But to do it well means that in the short-run, we’re never satisfied.
 We are always focused on what we can do better, where we can do more, and what we need to fix.
 Relentless work today is how we pay for optimism tomorrow.